pkoning2/ddcmp/doc/design.md

 ## Power up BIST

-If GPIO pin 2 is grounded at framer power up (for example, by installing a jumper on 2-pin header TEST), this forces BIST, integral modem, internal loopback.
-The USB interface is still active.
+If GPIO pin 2 is grounded at framer power up (for example, by installing a jumper on 2-pin header J4, labeled "TEST"), this forces BIST, integral modem, internal loopback, 1 Mbps.
+The USB interface is still active in this mode so the host can monitor BIST progress from the periodic status frames, and can stop the test by sending an Off command.

 ## BIST mode in Framer On commands